Fatimiyya

+Fatimiyya (Arabic: فاطمیة) are a period of mourning observed by Shia Muslims to commemorate the death of Fatima al-Zahra, the daughter of the Islamic prophet Muhammad, wife of the first Shia Imam and fourth Rashidun caliph Ali, and mother of Hasan and Husayn, the second and third Shia Imams.
+The observance is associated with differing traditional dates for her death, resulting in two principal periods of mourning known as the First Fatimiyya and Second Fatimiyya.

-Fatimiyya (Arabic: فاطمیة) are days in which Shia Muslims mourn the martyrdom of Fatimah, daughter of the Islamic prophet Muhammad.
-Fatimiyya is the window between the two possible dates for her death, that is, from 13 Jumada al-Awwal to 3 Jumada al-Thani.
-In particular, the Fatimiyya period is a total of six days, three days in the month of Jamadi al-Awal and three days in the month of Jumada al-Thani.
-That is, the first Fatimiyya is 13–15 Jumada al-Awwal and the second Fatimiyya is 3–5 Jamadi al-Thani.
-Instead of three, some Shia Muslims mourn for ten days.
+During these days, Shia Muslims hold mourning ceremonies, religious gatherings, sermons, and elegies in remembrance of Fatima and her suffering.
+The Fatimiyya period is a total of six days, three days in the month of Jamadi al-Awal and three days in the month of Jumada al-Thani.

 Time of mourning

 Whilst there is no established convention, periods of Fatimiyya such as "the first ten days" (10–20 Jumada al-Awwal) or "the second ten days" (1–10 Jumada al-Thani) are in recent years increasingly commemorated by Shia Muslims much like the first ten days of Muharram, which are traditionally associated with the martyrdom of Husayn.
 The prominent place of Fatimah in Islam as daughter of Islamic prophet Muhammad, the hardships she endured in her short life, and that she gave her life to defend the first Shia Imam, Ali, are among the reasons Shia Muslims give for the annual remembrance of Fatimah.